 Removing unnecessary persons from the scene.

 ANNOUNCING THE INTENT TO USE FORCE: As an alternative and/or the precursor to the actual use of force, BPD officers shall consider verbally announcing their intent to use force, including displaying an authorized weapon as a threat of force, when reasonable under the circumstances.
 The threatened use of force shall only occur in situations that an officer reasonably believes may result in the authorized use of force.
-This policy shall not be construed to authorize unnecessarily harsh language.
+This policy shall not be construed to authorize language that may escalate a dangerous situation, such as language that is unnecessarily harsh or loud.

 AMOUNT AND DEGREE OF FORCE: The amount of force used shall be proportionate to the perceived circumstances, that is, no greater than is proper, reasonable, and necessary in a given situation.
 The amount and degree of force, which may be employed, will be determined by the information and the surrounding circumstances, including but not limited to those listed here.